-The TNR program is a large part of what Kitty Cat PALS does to stop the

-	cat overpopulation, improve the lives of feral cats and provide rural

-	property owners with an effective and environmental friendly approach to
+The TNR program is a large part of what Kitty Cat Prevent A Litter Society does to stop the cat overpopulation, improve the lives of feral cats and provide rural property owners with an effective and environmental friendly approach to eliminate vermin.

-	eliminate vermin.
 T.N.R stands for trap-neuter-return.

-	An average cat can have approx.12 – 20 kittens in one year (3 litters).

-	During her productive life, one female cat could have more than 100

-	kittens.
-In only seven years, a single pair of cats and their offspring

-	can produce as many as 420,000 kittens.
-With 2900 cats spayed in only 8

-	years, it has made a huge impact on the local cat population.
+An average cat can have approx. 12 – 20 kittens in one year (3 litters).
+During her productive life, one female cat could have more than 100 kittens.
+In only seven years, a single pair of cats and their offspring can produce as many as 420,000 kittens.
+With over 6000 cats spayed or neutered by Kitty Cat Prevent a Litter Society in only 10 years, it has made a huge impact on the local cat population.

-	Cats are caught, spayed or neutered, vaccinated, treated for fleas and

-	worms and returned to the colony.
-Sick cats will be removed from the

-	colony and treated or if necessary euthanized.
-The colony cats are given

-	food, and provided with a place to sleep.
+Cats are caught, spayed or neutered, vaccinated, treated for fleas and worms and returned to the colony.
+Sick cats will be removed from the colony and treated or if necessary euthanized.
+The colony cats are given food, and provided with a place to sleep.

 It has proven that such managed colonies are healthier and eventually “age out”.
 It is a win/win situation for property owners and cats.
 If cats are living in unsafe situations or cannot remain on the property, we move them to a farm that is looking for “working cats”.
 Working cats take care of rodent situations for farm owners.

 The program has been in operation over 10 years and has helped over 1000 feral cats.

 In 2017 alone we had approximately 150 cats enter our TNR program.
 Since our organization has become more known in the community, the request for TNR has increased by 30%.
 A single TNR cat can cost our society approximately $400 for expenses and this cost is reflected appropriately in our budget.